nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

     - **Descriptive (=Exploratory)**: Designed to bring out information that is present but burried in a mass of data
       - Clusters, groups, associations between different products or relief symptoms that you didn't initially see.
     - **Predictive**:  Designed to extrapolate new information based on present information, this new information being **qualitative (in the form of classification or scoring)** or **quantitative** (regression).
+- A note on terminology. **Variable** is taken to mean any characteristic of an entity (person, organization, object, event, case, etc.) which can be expressed by a numerical value (a measurement) or a coded value (an attribute).
+The different possible values that a variable can take in the whole set of entities concerned are called the **categories** of the variable.
+The statistical entity that is studied is often called the **individual**, even if it is not a person.
+According to statistical usage, we may also use the term **observation**.
 ### Data Mining for one-to-one marketing
 Data mining makes use of databases, or, increasingly, data warehouses, which store the profile of each customer, in other words the totality of his characteristics, and the totality of his past and present agreements and exchanges with the business.
 This global and historical knowledge of each customer enables the business to consider an individual approach, or ‘one-to-one marketing’, as in the case of a corner shop owner ‘who knows his customers and always offers them what suits them best’.
 The aim of this approach is to improve the customer's satisfaction, and consequently his loyalty, which is important because it is more expensive (by a factor of 3–10) to acquire a new customer than to retain an old one, and the development of consumer comparison skills has led to a faster customer turnover.
 ### 10 Steps of Data Mining Study Development